rayjlinden/auth/CONTRIBUTING.md

 * When in doubt follow the [Go Proverbs](https://go-proverbs.github.io/)

+* Checkout this [Overview of Go Tooling](https://www.alexedwards.net/blog/an-overview-of-go-tooling) by Alex Edwards

 ## Getting the code

 Before starting please make sure you have Go setup and can build our projects from source.